ZengineHQ/developers/plugins/api/filters/index.md

 {% endraw %}
 {% endhighlight %}

-In example above, the filter would round the number to 2 decimals, and prepend it with a USD symbol.
+In the example above, the filter would round the number to 2 decimals, and prepend it with a USD symbol.
 The final outpout would look like this: `$1,234.57`.